 The space between the two layers is called the pleural space and it normally contains a small amount of fluid.
 This fluid lubricates the two surfaces and lets your lungs and chest wall move and expand as you breathe in and out.

 Usually mesothelioma affects only one side of your chest.
-As the cancer cells grow and multiply, they form clumps called tumours.
-Sometimes there’s just one large tumour.
-More commonly, there are lots of small tumours scattered throughout your pleural membrane.
-These cause the pleural membrane to become thicker.
+As the cancer cells grow and multiply, they form lots of small clumps, called tumours.
+These tumours are scattered throughout the lining of your lung and rib cage causing it to become thicker.

-- Epithelioid mesothelioma is the most common type.
-This type of mesothelioma grows more slowly than others, so it might respond better to treatments.
+- Epithelioid mesothelioma is the most common type and accounts for around 75% of cases.
+This type of mesothelioma grows more slowly than others.

 - Sarcomatoid mesothelioma is less common.
 It tends to progress more quickly and has a poorer outcome from treatment.

 - Biphasic mesothelioma is also uncommon.
 Biphasic tumours have some parts which are epithelioid and some parts which are sarcomatoid.

 The main cause of mesothelioma is breathing in asbestos dust.
 Asbestos is a naturally occurring fibre that was widely used in construction and other industries until the late 1990s.
 It was used to insulate and fireproof buildings and was commonly used in ceiling tiles, pipe insulation, boilers and spray coatings used on ceilings and walls.

 Asbestos fibres are extremely small.
 When you breathe them in, they get lodged inside your lungs.
 These fibres cause persistent irritation to the lungs, which in some people can lead to mesothelioma.
 It’s not known why some people with asbestos in their lungs develop mesothelioma and others don’t.

 The use of products containing asbestos was banned in the UK in 1999.
 But it is still found today in many buildings, including homes, public buildings and hospitals.
 There are now strict guidelines about removing asbestos safely.